 Asmadi graduated with an Honours Degree in Arts from Nanyang Technological University.
 Prior to joining SOTA, Asmadi taught Malay Language, English Language and Project Work.
 He has held several appointments as Head of Department (ICT), Officer-in-Command (NPCC), Aesthetics Coordinator and Corporate Communication-in-Charge.

-As a Head of Department, Asmadi spearheaded key projects on the use of technology for engaged learning.
+As a former Head of Department, Asmadi spearheaded key projects on the use of technology for engaged learning.
 His innovative ideas led to improvements in curricular and co-curricular programmes.
 Under his leadership, the school embarked on Curriculum Design Lessons, incorporating elements of Baseline ICT Standards and Assessment.

 His research paper was presented at the National ICT Sharing Session in 2008.
 His team also embarked on the MOE Virtual World Project (Geography and Chinese Language).
 He also set up the Teaching and Learning Lab and designed interactive multimedia trails.

 During his 6 years as an Officer-in-Command in the NPCC, Asmadi's unit obtained Gold Award for the Unit Overall Proficiency Award (2005-2009).
 He also coached the Unit’s Shooting Team which held the defending champion for Associate Professor Ho Peng Kee’s Challenge Trophy for both Individual and Team .22 Revolver Shooting Competition (2005-2008).
 Asmadi has also organised a seminar on Innovation and Enterprise for all NPCC Cadets in Singapore.